Lim Na-young

+Lim Na-young (Korean: 임나영; born December 18, 1995) is a South Korean actress, singer and rapper signed under Mask Studio.
+She was best known for finishing tenth in Mnet's reality survival show Produce 101.
+She is a former member and leader of the South Korean girl groups I.O.I and Pristin.

 Early life and education

-Lim was born December 18, 1995 in Gwanak District, Seoul, South Korea.
-She attended the Muhak Girls' High School and later the Dongduk Women's University (Department of Broadcasting).
+Lim was born on December 18, 1995.
+She attended the Muhak Girls' High School and graduated from Dongduk Women's University.

 Career

 2016: Produce 101 and debut with I.O.I

 From January 22 to April 1, 2016, Lim participated in Mnet's survival television show, Produce 101, which consisted of 101 female trainees from different agencies in South Korea.
 Five participants from Pledis Entertainment were eliminated and only Lim and Kyulkyung made it to the final line up of I.O.I.
-She ranked tenth with a total 138,726 votes.
+She ranked tenth with a total of 138,726 votes.
 On May 4, I.O.I made their debut with the extended play, Chrysalis, and its lead single, "Dream Girls".

 2017–2019: Disbandment of I.O.I and Pristin

-After the disbandment of I.O.I on January 29, Pledis Entertainment announced that Lim and Kyulkyung would debut as members of Pristin on March 21, 2017.
+After the disbandment of I.O.I on January 29, 2017, Pledis Entertainment announced that Lim and Kyulkyung would debut as members of Pristin on March 21.
 On the same day, Pristin released their debut EP, Hi!
 Pristin, accompanied by the lead single, "Wee Woo".

-In 2018, Pledis Entertainment formed Pristin's subgroup, Pristin V, with Lim being one of its members.
+On May 17, 2018, Pledis Entertainment formed Pristin's subgroup, Pristin V, with Lim being one of its members.
 They debuted on May 28 with the single album, Like a V.

 On May 24, 2019, Pristin was officially disbanded and Pledis Entertainment announced that Lim would be departing from the label.
-On August 22, 2019, she signed an exclusive contract with Sublime Artist Agency.
+On August 22, she signed an exclusive contract with Sublime Artist Agency.
 Four days later, she was appointed promotional ambassador for tourist destination Insadong.